Flourish Psychological Services

-Alanna has a strong interest in sensorimotor approaches (the notion that unresolved trauma and attachment wounds can be stored in the body) and interpersonal neurobiology (including the idea that positive relationships can contribute to corrective emotional experiences and healing).
+Alanna has a strong interest in attachment and interpersonal neurobiology (including the idea that positive relationships can contribute to corrective emotional experiences and healing).
 She has completed EMDR (Eye Movement Desensitization and Reprocessing) training.
 She uses a combination of narrative, cognitive behavioural, emotion-focused, and solution-focused therapies.

 Eric is a Registered Provisional Psychologist with a Master’s Degree in Counselling Psychology.
 He was a Registered Psychotherapist in Ontario prior to moving back home to Calgary.
 Eric is passionate about working with adults who are affected by a variety of personal challenges, including depression, anxiety, workplace or academic stress, self-esteem, anger management, relational difficulties, and trauma-related to motor-vehicle accidents.